rasgointelligence/Rasgo-demo/demokit/sports-sales-demo/README.md

     modelingdf['MONTH'] = pd.to_datetime(modelingdf.MONTH).dt.date

 ### 7. Publish data to Rasgo
-First, the dataframe will be published to Rasgo as a source.
+In order to share this data in Rasgo, it first needs to be stored in Rasgo as a source.
 This will create a table on Snowflake that will store the data.

     datasource = rasgo.publish.source_data(source_type="dataframe",
                                            df=modelingdf,